2022 Fiscal Transparency Report

 AGENCY: Department of State

-The Department of State (Department) hereby presents the Fiscal Transparency Report pursuant to section 7031(b) of the Department of State, Foreign Operations and Related Programs Appropriations Act, 2021 (Div.
+The Department of State hereby presents the Fiscal Transparency Report pursuant to section 7031(b) of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2022 (Div.
 K, P.L.
-116-260) (FY 2021 SFOAA).
+117-103) (FY 2022 SFOAA).
 The report describes the minimum requirements of fiscal transparency developed, updated, and strengthened by the Department in consultation with other relevant federal agencies.
-It reviews governments that were originally identified in the 2014 Fiscal Transparency Report and Equatorial Guinea.
-It assesses those that did not meet the minimum fiscal transparency requirements and indicates whether those governments made significant progress toward meeting the requirements during the review period of January 1 – December 31, 2020.
-The report also provides a description of the use of FY 2020 and FY 2021 funds through the Fiscal Transparency Innovation Fund.
+It reviews governments that were originally identified in the 2014 fiscal transparency report as well as Equatorial Guinea.
+It assesses those that did not meet the minimum fiscal transparency requirements and indicates whether those governments made significant progress toward meeting the requirements during the review period of January 1 – December 31, 2021.
+The report also provides a description of the fiscal transparency innovation fund’s FY 2021 project plans and outlines objectives for FY 2022.

 The Department’s fiscal transparency review process assesses whether governments meet minimum requirements of fiscal transparency.
-For the purpose of this report, the minimum requirements of fiscal transparency include having key budget documents that are publicly available, substantially complete, and generally reliable.
+For this report, the minimum requirements of fiscal transparency include having key budget documents that are publicly available, substantially complete, and generally reliable.
 The review includes an assessment of the transparency of processes for awarding government contracts and licenses for natural resource extraction.
 Fiscal transparency is a critical element of effective public financial management, helps build market confidence, and underpins economic sustainability.
-Fiscal transparency fosters greater government accountability by providing a window into government budgets for citizens, helping citizens hold their leadership accountable, and facilitating better-informed public debate.
+Fiscal transparency fosters greater government accountability by providing a window into government budgets, helping citizens hold their leadership accountable, and facilitating better-informed public debate.

 Annual reviews of the fiscal transparency of governments that receive U.S. assistance help ensure U.S. taxpayer funds are used appropriately and provide opportunities to dialogue with governments on the importance of fiscal transparency.

-Consistent with section 7031(b)(2) of the FY 2021 SFOAA and the Joint Explanatory Statement accompanying the FY 2020 SFOAA, this report identifies the significant progress made by each government to publicly disclose national budget documentation, contracts, and licenses, which is additional to information disclosed in previous years.
-It makes specific recommendations of short- and long-term steps such government should take to improve fiscal transparency.
-Finally, it includes a detailed description of how funds appropriated by the Act are being used to improve fiscal transparency including benchmarks for measuring progress.
+Consistent with section 7031(b)(2) of the FY 2022 SFOAA and the House Report 117-84 accompanying the FY 2022 SFOAA, this report identifies the significant progress made by each government to publicly disclose national budget documentation, contracts, and licenses, which is additional to information disclosed in previous years.
+It makes specific recommendations of short- and long-term steps governments should take to improve fiscal transparency.
+Finally, it includes a description of how funds appropriated by the act are used to improve fiscal transparency, including benchmarks for measuring progress.

-Section 7031(b)(1) of the FY 2021 SFOAA requires the Secretary of State to “update and strengthen” minimum requirements of fiscal transparency for each government receiving assistance appropriated by the Act as identified in the 2014 Fiscal Transparency Report.
+Section 7031(b)(1) of the FY 2022 SFOAA requires the Secretary of State to “update and strengthen” minimum requirements of fiscal transparency for each government receiving assistance appropriated by the Act as identified in the 2014 Fiscal Transparency Report.
 Section 7031(b)(2) further requires the Department to make or update any determination of “significant progress” or “no significant progress” in meeting the minimum requirements of fiscal transparency for each government that did not meet the minimum requirements.
-Pursuant to Delegation of Authority 513, the Deputy Secretary of State has made those determinations for 2021.
+Pursuant to Delegation of Authority 513, the Deputy Secretary of State for Management and Resources made those determinations for 2022.

 While a lack of fiscal transparency can be an enabling factor for corruption, the report does not assess corruption.
 A finding that a government “does not meet the minimum requirements of fiscal transparency” does not necessarily mean there is significant corruption in the government.
 Similarly, a finding that a government “meets the minimum requirements of fiscal transparency” does not necessarily reflect a low level of corruption.